Dark Superstition

 Dark Superstition is the third studio album by American death metal band Gatecreeper.
 The album was released on 17 May 2024.
+It is the first to feature bassist Alex Brown.

 Promotion

 On 20 February 2024, Gatecreeper released their new single "Caught in the Treads".

 Coinciding with the announcement of Dark Superstition on 12 March 2024, the album's second single "The Black Curtain" was released.

 On 17 April 2024, one month before the release of the album, the third single "Masterpiece of Chaos" was released.

 In May 2024, the band embarked on a tour in the United States, supporting Swedish melodic death metal band In Flames.

 On 25 November 2024, it was announced that Gatecreeper, alongside Amorphis and Eluveitie, would be supporting Swedish melodic death metal band Arch Enemy on their European Blood Dynasty 2025 Tour.